-Writer’s Workshop is a writing program your whole family, from emergent writers right up to Mom and Dad can explore together.
+Writer’s Workshop is a writing program for your whole family, from emergent writers right up to Mom and Dad.
 This is a sample exercise about the parts of speech.
 Try it with all your kids.

 This Writer’s Workshop exercise is from Writer’s Workshop Jump Start, which is the first unit to dig into with your family.
-In Jump Start you’ll learn to use the Journal as a place pour your thoughts out unimpeded, re-wire your thinking to writing in order to express yourself rather than writing for an assignment, and learn to take a piece of writing clear through the writing process to publication.
+In Jump Start, you’ll learn to use the Journal as a place to pour your thoughts out unimpeded, re-wire your thinking to begin expressing yourself with writing rather than seeing it as a chore, and learn to take a piece of writing clear through the writing process to publication.
 Join us for a family-style writing program in Writer’s Workshop.

 As kids begin writing, it’s important to understand the basic parts of speech.
 Words do jobs for us.
 Each part of speech does a special job in a sentence.
 Once we understand those jobs, we can begin to use them to write more clear, descriptive, cohesive sentences.

-Start each Writer’s Workshop lesson off with a 5-10 minute mini lesson, with all of your kids.
-The sidebars of each Writer’s Workshop unit are lined with mini lesson ideas to choose between.
-For this lesson, you could review pronouns.
+Start each Writer’s Workshop lesson off with a 5-10 minute mini-lesson with all of your kids.
+The sidebars of each Writer’s Workshop unit are lined with mini-lesson ideas to choose from.
+For this lesson, you will review pronouns.

 Practice coming up with pronouns together.
 Begin by brainstorming a list of nouns.
 Together, think of words that could take the place of those nouns.

 Now everyone can write a sentence or two that uses pronouns.
 Use a highlighter pen to highlight the pronouns you used.

 Spend most of your Writer’s Workshop time on the exercise, which should last as long or as short as you need it to, day by day.